JAPAN WIZARDS COMPETITION

 The 20th Annual Japan Wizards Competition, JASH’s premier academic team competition for high school students, returns in-person!

-Registration is NOW OPEN for the 20th Annual JASH Japan Wizards Statewide Academic Team Competition (JWC), which will be held on SATURDAY, FEBRUARY 25, 2023 at the UH Mānoa Campus Center!
+Registration is now CLOSED for the 20th Annual JASH Japan Wizards Statewide Academic Team Competition (JWC), which was held on SATURDAY, FEBRUARY 25, 2023 at the UH Mānoa Campus Center!
+OTSUKARESAMA to all of our teams!
+This section will be updated again when we are preparing for the 2024 competition, so stay tuned!

 WHY SHOULD I PARTICIPATE?